Time limits to contest a will

 In Australia, there are strict deadlines for contesting the validity of a will or making a claim against an estate.
 These timeframes exist to provide certainty and finality for beneficiaries and executors, while also protecting the interests of those who may have been overlooked or inadequately provided for.

 A will can be challenged on several grounds, including questions about the testator's capacity, undue influence, or failure to comply with formal requirements.
-If you believe a will is invalid, you generally need to take action within a specific timeframe.
+Where a will is believed to be invalid, action generally occurs within a specific timeframe.
 The contest will time limit typically runs from the date probate is granted, which marks the official recognition of the will.
-This is an important distinction because it means your deadline may depend on when the estate's administration formally begins.
+This is a relevant distinction because deadlines may depend on when the estate's administration formally begins.

 Family provision claims are another common way to challenge a will.
 Under family law provisions in each state, certain people can apply to court if they believe they have not been adequately provided for.
 Generally, these claims must be made within 12 months from the date of the person's death, though this can sometimes be extended in limited circumstances.

-It's also important to understand that a will challenge deadline and a family provision time limit are different legal mechanisms with their own rules.
-Some people confuse these options, so understanding which applies to your situation is essential.
-Additionally, contesting a will after probate granted requires careful navigation of court procedures and strict adherence to timeframes.
+A will challenge deadline and a family provision time limit are different legal mechanisms with their own rules.
+Some people confuse these options, as each applies in different circumstances.
+Contesting a will after probate granted involves court procedures and applicable timeframes.

 Key points include: